N0t4nqr3w/CISC375-Assignment3-ColorByNumbers/README.md

 I decided to refactor the Data Loading + Game Logic into one module called Puzzle.js and DOM mainpulation + Event Handling into another module called ui.js.
 I created another JavaScript file called main.js to execute both puzzle.js and ui.js.
 Doing this I created similar functions from the assignment2.js that will:

-Create more clarity for seeing where or how the Game logic + Data Loading as in seeing
+Create more clarity in puzzles.js for seeing where or how the Game logic + Data Loading as in seeing
   - How the grid is made and constructed from the image

   - How the numbers are processed onto the grid in puzzle.js.